zelon88/HRCloud2-App-Pack/README.md

 These files are included with the master HRCloud2 distribution.

-They are provided here for users who wish to download them separately, uninstall or reinstall their Apps, and to demonstrate how HRCloud2 Apps are bundled, distributed, and implemented
+They are provided here for users who wish to download them separately, uninstall or reinstall their Apps, and to demonstrate how HRCloud2 Apps are bundled, distributed, and implemented.

 # Installation Instructions